wepay/yaml-nginx/README.md

 # yaml-nginx

- 	This library generates configuration file in nginx format given configuration values in yaml format.
+ 	This is a java library which generates configuration file in nginx format given configuration values in YAML.
 It supports all the directives of Nginx specified at https://nginx.org/en/docs.
  	Configuration blocks could be generated at different levels as shown below.

  	* main:  generates main nginx.conf file content.